 School activity funds do not include funds raised by PTA, PTO, athletic booster groups, or other support organizations.
 These organizations operate independently of the school or school district under their own tax identification number.
 School districts may exercise some control over the activities of these organizations, but do not account for the funds raised by these organizations in school district bank accounts.

 A significant amount of funds received by individual schools is in cash, increasing the need for internal controls and segregation of duties.
 Internal controls provide schools with reasonable assurance that student activity funds are properly managed and accounted for according to all applicable laws and regulations.
 Segregation of duties is intended student activity purposes.
 This necessitates that schools be given guidance on how to properly record and account for these funds.
 Kentucky issues this guidance through the Kentucky Department of Education’s “Accounting Procedures for Kentucky School Activity Funds” also known as “Redbook”.
 “Redbook” provides a minimum standard that schools must follow in accounting for student activity funds.

 Through comparison to the guidance issued at the state level by the seven states bordering Kentucky and guidance from the National Center for Education Statistics (NCES), the strength of Kentucky’s 2013 “Redbook” guidance is assessed.
 Recommendations are made for how Kentucky might improve guidance related to internal controls and segregation of duties in future versions of “Redbook” by learning from the NCES guidance and guidelines issued by the seven states bordering Kentucky.

 Carnes, Marla J., "An Analysis of Kentucky School Activity Fund Requirements for Internal Controls and Segregation of Duties Compared With National Standards and Requirements in Surrounding States" (2019).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 311.